All Episodes

 And what ends up happening is you'll take on big cases pro bono, aka means for free.

-And the reason why you do that is because the notoriety of the case and the press coverage of the case is your payment.
+And the reason why you do that is because the notoriety of the case and the press coverage of the case is your payment because now you have officially become a celebrity lawyer and you can charge way fucking more for the next client.

 So, and if you win, it's even better.

-So, um, so a lot of the times these like celebrity lawyers will come in and take a case, and obviously they'll do their best because if they can get their client off or get him a lower sentence or whatever it may be, like they can use that to it's free marketing because the paparazzi and the news stations are doing all the marketing for you because you're the attorney on the case.
+And obviously they'll do their best because if they can get their client off or get him a lower sentence or whatever it may be, like they can use that.

 What was the lawyer's name that represented the kid down here in Florida that killed all those kids?

-Someone's gonna name the serial killer.
+Someone's going to name the serial killer.

-Um I think pro bono, and she got a bunch of publicity for that.
+She took that case and I think pro bono, and she got a bunch of publicity for that.

 Nicholas Cruz, thank you.